Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 You can always feel when product/market fit isn’t happening.
 The customers aren’t quite getting value out of the product, word of mouth isn’t spreading, usage isn’t growing that fast.”

-Whatever the topic of your website, it has a specific target audience.
-If you haven’t identified it yet, then doing exactly that needs to become a priority.
-The more accurately you pinpoint your TA, the faster and the more you can monetize your website.
+Whatever the topic of your site, it has a specific target audience.
+If you haven’t identified it yet, then exploring exactly that needs to become a priority.
+The more accurately you pinpoint your target audience, the faster and with no limit you can monetize your site.

-3. Driving fake or bot traffic or purchasing cheap, non-target traffic
+3. Driving fake or bot traffic or purchasing cheap

-Don’t neglect the quality of your traffic.
+Don’t neglect the quality.
 You cannot monetize fake or bot traffic.
-Chasing cheap traffic will always result in unnecessary expenses.
-Keep in mind that all advertisers that stream ads on your website can identify you and assess how resultative their campaigns are on your traffic.
-If they detect a sudden sore in traffic that doesn’t bring them clicks or conversions, they will blacklist your website.
-Also, many advertisers are not interested in paying for proxy traffic as they don’t want to buy a pig in the poke.
+If it’s cheap, it’ll often result in unnecessary expenses.
+Keep in mind that all advertisers that stream ads on your site can identify you and assess how effective their campaigns are on your traffic.
+If they detect a sudden spike that doesn’t bring them clicks or conversions, they can blacklist your site.
+Also, many advertisers do not intend in paying for proxy traffic as they don’t want to buy a pig in a poke.

 Remember, 40% of users will leave if your website doesn’t load within 3 seconds, so it’s essential to choose the right hosting.

-The hosting provider must be reliable, fast, with good tech support.
+The hosting provider must be reliable and fast and have good tech support.
 Some publishers start their online business with free or very cheap shared hosting.
 They’re great for beginners.
-But as your traffic volumes begin to grow, you will need a more powerful platform.
+But as your volumes begin to grow, you will need a more powerful platform.
 Earlier, we shared a guide on how to choose a hosting service.

 Email marketing is irreplaceable for publishers, and you can start building your new source of income from loyal subscribers.
 Think of some extra value you can provide.
 Coupons from your partners, infographics, free trials, discounts?
 Use referral links to send as much traffic to your partners’ websites and get a commission from each target action.

 Traditional affiliate marketing is still on top when it comes to getting profit from recommending goods and services.
-You won’t monetize instantly, like in the case with ad networks, and this way of making money requires lots of effort and time.
+Sponsored content is another monetization way.
+You won’t monetize instantly, like in the case with ad networks, and this way of making money requires effort and time.
 But you definitely can get a solid commission when someone buys a product you recommended.

 To make your digital strategy clear and avoid website monetization mistakes, start with a reputable ad network that partners with multiple advertisers.
-The ad network’s reputation will pay you additional money when you recommend it to your friends and make money from referrals.
+The ad network will pay you additional money when you recommend it to your friends and make money from referrals.

-Check whether you can earn on desktop users, mobile traffic, and profit from social traffic, like Facebook, Pinterest, Instagram, and TikTok users.
+Check whether you can earn from desktop users, mobile traffic and mobile optimization, and profit from social media audience, like Facebook, Pinterest, Instagram, and TikTok users.

-Make sure you can enrich your monetization tools with various ad formats, not only pops and banners.
+Make sure you can enrich your monetization tools with various ad formats.

 And keep in mind that attitude and trust remain vital factors in any partnership.
 Choose trustworthy advertising networks with live support and educational materials.
-And stay safe from all website monetization mistakes.
+And stay safe from all critical and common website monetization mistakes.

 Related Posts